void

 The German 101.
 Infanteriedivision in the weeks prior to Hašek's arrival at the front.

-Posen (now Poznań) is mentioned because two Posen-regiments are to be billeted in Sambor and Wojalycze.
-Therefore the route of Švejk's march battalion had to be redirected towards Felsztyn.
+Posen (now Poznań) is mentioned because two Posen regiments are to be billeted in Sambor and Wojalycze.
+Therefore, the route of Švejk's march battalion had to be redirected towards Felsztyn.

 Background

-Posen is the German name of Poznań, one of the oldest and biggest cities in Poland.
+Posen is the German name of Poznań, one of the oldest and largest cities in Poland.
 From 1793 to 1918 it was part of Prussia, and hence from 1871 part of Germany.
 The city and the province had, even during this period, a Polish majority.
-In the context of the novel the reference is to two regiments, thus the province of Posen is the subject, not the city itself.
+In the context of the novel, the reference is to two regiments, thus the province of Posen is the subject, not the city itself.

 Posen regiments